Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Kobold Dragonshield (MPMM).md

 aliases: ["Kobold Dragonshield"]
 ---
 # Kobold Dragonshield
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-163, Volo's Guide to Monsters p.
-165*
+163*

 > [!quote]- A quote from Mordenkainen
 >